-Kim Lewis chose Goodwill because the agency helped her grandfather in the 1960’s.
+Meet Kim.
+Kim chose Goodwill because the agency worked with her grandfather in the 1960’s.
 A Goodwill Career Navigator worked with Kim, often serving as a cheerleader and coach to help her realize her potential.
 The support she was given helped Kim keep from giving up.
+She said,